naumenko-sa/bioscripts/omim/README.md

 ENSG00000197785	ATAD3A	Autosomal dominant;Autosomal recessive
 ```

-The other output file is inheritance mode dictionary with the following format:
+The other output file is inheritance mode dictionary (`omim_inheritance_dictionary.tsv`) with the following format:

 ```tsv
 inheritance_mode	count